Soukumarya-Datta/Automated-Music-Genre-Detection-and-Classification-using-Machine-Learning/README.md

   [GTZAN_dataset](https://www.kaggle.com/carlthome/gtzan-genre-collection)
   <br><h2>Convolutional Neural Network</h2>
   <br><p align="center"><img src="Images/Cnn.png"></p>
   <br><div align="justify">In a standard CNN architecture there are basically multiple convolutional layers after which comes a stack of pooling layers.
-At the end we obtained a fully connected layer.</div>
+At the end we obtained a fully connected layer.
+  1. <b>Input layer:</b> The convolutional layer is the key construction unit of CNN.
+In this layer we used 512 nodes.
+With “RELU” as our activation functions.
+  2. <b>Hidden layers:</b> It is the layer where all the computational process occurs and this layers play an important role in the CNN.
+This is three layered with 256, 128 and 64 nodes respectively.
+The activation function used here is the “RELU”.
+  3. <b>Output layer</b>: This is the final layer of our CNN model.
+This contains only 10 nodes.
+And we used “Softmax” as our activation function for this layer.
+The optimizer used here is the “Adam” optimizer and the “sparse categorical crossentropy” as our loss function.</div>